GoogleChrome/developer.chrome.com/site/en/blog/fedcm-shipping/index.md

 We plan to introduce [a number of new features](#whats-next) based on the feedback we received from identity providers (IdP), relying parties (RP) and browser vendors.
-While we hope identity providers will adopt FedCM, please be aware that FedCM is still an API under active development and that backward incompatible changes are expected until Q4 2023.
+While we hope identity providers will adopt FedCM,  be aware that FedCM is still an API under active development and that backward incompatible changes are expected until Q4 2023.